chzhao127/Project-SLAM/README.md

 By following these steps and improving based on testing, I hope to make a visual-SLAM system that works well and is reliable, based on the project example.

 ## Step 2
+For step two of the project, I chose to use a video of a specific area to make my dataset.
+This area could be a classroom, bedroom, or any other place.
+I recorded a video there and also took a separate photo with me in it.
+This photo shows that I really collected the data from this place myself.

+Then, I used MATLAB to work on the video.
+The goal was to change the video into many single images, or frames.
+These frames are pictures taken at different times during the video.
+This is important because the visual-SLAM system uses these images to rebuild the environment and figure out where the camera has moved.

+To do this, I used the VideoReader function in MATLAB to open and go through the video.
+I saved each frame as a separate image file by using a loop that went through the video frame by frame.

+Next, I used these images to do visual SLAM.
+This process needs to know certain camera details like focal length and optical center.
+These details are very important for making a correct 3D model and for predicting where the camera moves.
+MATLAB has some tools and example codes that help find out these camera details.

+In the end, I used the visual-SLAM technique to rebuild the scene and guess the camera's path.
+I compared these results with any real ground truth data I had.
+If I had ground truth data, it would help check how correct the SLAM predictions were.
+## &bull; code
+outputFolder = 'D:\CalibrationImages';
+if ~exist(outputFolder, 'dir')
+    mkdir(outputFolder);
+end
+v = VideoReader('D:\Videos\MyVideos.mp4');
+frameInterval = 30;
+frameIdx = 0;

+while hasFrame(v)
+    frame = readFrame(v);
+    frameIdx = frameIdx + 1;

+    if mod(frameIdx, frameInterval) == 0
+        outputFilename = sprintf('%s\\frame%d.jpg', outputFolder, frameIdx);
+        imwrite(frame, outputFilename);
+        disp(['Saved ', outputFilename]);
+    end
+end